 - Day 13-14: North Vietnam: Hanoi (recommended hotel: Sofitel Legend Metropole Hanoi).

 - Day 15-16: North Vietnam: Ha Long Bay cruise.

 If you don’t like to take domestic flights or have more time, I recommended to extend the above schedule by making a one- or two-night stopover at Mui Ne, located halfway between Ho Chi Minh City and Nha Trang (recommended hotel: Anantara Mui Ne) and a one- or two- night stop-over at Quy Nhon, located halfway between Nha Trang and Danang (recommended hotel: Avani Quy Nhon).

 If you don’t have two weeks time, but let’s say 10 days or less, I recommend you to focus on two regions of Vietnam instead of three, and skip either the North, Center, or South (IMHO: the North and Center are more scenic and impressive as compared to the South).

 For more ideas, I suggest the excellent Vietnam itineraries as described by The Rough Guides and Frommers.

 RECOMMENDED LUXURY HOTELS (+ REVIEWS)

-Below, you find my reviews of luxury hotels in Vietnam (with pros, cons, and tips to save money per property).
+Below, you find my reviews of hotels in Vietnam (with pros, cons, and tips to save money per property).

 - Hotel review: Sofitel Legend Metropole Hanoi (Vietnam)